-- Smaller Shading Rates often produce more accurate shadowing on objects with fine detail. - Although rendering my be slightly slower, objects with Sub-D applied usually look significantly nicer in renders then those where the base mesh is used. - Other than specular, 100% reflective or refractive objects, such as chrome and clear glass, often look the same even with no light or shadows hitting them.
+- Although rendering my be slightly slower, objects with Sub-D applied usually look significantly nicer in renders then those where the base mesh is used. - Other than specular, 100% reflective or refractive objects, such as chrome and clear glass, often look the same even with no light or shadows hitting them.

-Rendering can go faster by flagging such items to not receive shadows (a setting on some surface shaders) or flagging the surfaces so the spotlight does not illuminate them at all.
+Rendering can go faster by flagging such items to not receive shadows (a setting on some surface shaders) or flagging the surfaces so the light does not illuminate them at all.